 Best Places to Get Good Furniture for Cheap

+Since I started painting and selling furniture back in 2014, we’ve found our fair share of old cheap pieces to update for resell.
 We started back in Tucson Arizona, where painting and selling furniture was a huge thing.
-Everyone and their dog was making a quick buck by painting all of this cheap furniture.
+Everyone and their dog was making a quick buck by updating all of these cheap pieces.

 A lot of people started catching on, and the prices of used furniture went up.
-But, some were still clueless to the worth of their old good quality furniture!
+But, some were still clueless about the worth of their old good quality furniture!
+With so many other painters scouring the city for them, we had to get creative to find cheap ones.

+And then, in 2017, we moved to Duluth MN for my husband’s job.
+The market is about the same there.
+It’s saturated.
 With no contacts and no furniture stash to start with, we had to put our finding skills to the test.

 How to Find Cheap Furniture